How to avoid a droopy eyelid after frown anti-wrinkle injections

 Dr. Gavin Chan has a background in intensive care, anaesthesia, and emergency medicine.
 Since 2005, Dr. Chan has provided cosmetic procedures, including anti-wrinkle injections, dermal fillers, liposuction and laser treatments.
 He is a doctor trainer for various dermal fillers and anti-wrinkle injections.
 Read More

 If you’ve got a frown line that is bothering you, chances are you’re thinking about getting anti-wrinkle injections.
-As the best non-surgical choice for smoothing out upper, middle and lower face wrinkles and fine lines, anti-wrinkle injections can relax the muscles that are causing your dynamic lines while reducing your permanent static lines.
+As a non-surgical choice for smoothing out upper, middle and lower face wrinkles and fine lines, anti-wrinkle injections can relax the muscles that are causing your dynamic lines while reducing your static lines.
 Before you book your anti-wrinkle injection consultation in, it’s essential to understand that uncommon complications can occur from frown anti-wrinkle injections

 What is anti-wrinkle frown treatment?

 Anti-wrinkle injections are made from natural, purified proteins, which are based on an inhibitor that blocks the nerves, which cause your facial muscles to contract.
 This stops your nerve fibres from firing (1.12) and activating the muscle.
 When anti-wrinkle injections are used in facial muscles that are causing wrinkles, they relax and create a smoother, fresher and younger looking appearance.
 Due to TGA restrictions, we can’t reveal the name of these injections.

 During anti-wrinkle frown treatment, about five injections are used in your frown muscles.
 The onset of action is anywhere from four to seven days and will depend on which type of anti-wrinkle injection is used.
 The longevity of anti-wrinkle injections varies with patients – they can last from two to four or five months.